React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 The keys help React to understand which array item each component corresponds to.
 Or you can think of it as a way to link your array data to the rendered components or JSX items.

 That may seem not important when the array is not changing.
-But if the array gets mutated or changed by either sorting it, deleting or inserting an item and so on.
+But if it gets mutated or changed by either sorting it, deleting or inserting an item, and so on.

-React can have a hard time to track items because by default it’s using the item’s array index which is obviously not stable when deleting or inserting items or sorting the array.
+React can have a hard time tracking items because, by default, it’s using the item’s array index as a key, which is obviously not stable when deleting or inserting items or sorting the array.

-The keys should also be stable, or in other terms they should not change every time the component gets rendered in order to optimize updating the DOM tree therefore your application’s performance when displayed on the user browser.
+The keys should also be stable, or in other terms, they should not change every time the component gets rendered in order to optimize updating the DOM tree, and therefore your application’s performance when displayed on the user browser.

-The easiest way to make sure that the id is stable is to include it in the data itself as we did previously when defining todo list item object.
+The easiest way to make sure that the ID is stable is to include it in the data itself, as we did previously when defining the todo list item object.

 const todosJSX = todos.map(todo=>(<TodoItem key={todo.id} {...todo}/>))

-The same thing applies if JSX code was returned just pass the key prop to the upper wrapping element as shown bellow.
+The same thing applies if JSX code was returned; just pass the key prop to the upper wrapping element as shown below.

 const todosJSX = todos.map(item=>(